CmdQ/AoC/README.md

 - [ ] [Heisenbug?][heisenbug4]
 - [ ] Loading with [`reduce`][reduce]/[`foldl`][foldl] and [`ImmutableDict`][ImmutableDict]

-### 5

-That was almost too easy.
-Julia's `parse` is capable of binary numbers, so after replacing letters you're done.
-The whole splitting into rows and seats is nonsense.

 #### Heisenbug

 The working code uses this function: